microsoft/mlops-promptflow-prompt/.github/workflows.md

 - `SUBSCRIPTION_ID` : The ID of the Azure subscription resources should be deployed to.
 - `AZURE_CREDENTIALS` : The Service Principal credentials to authenticate with the Azure subscription.
 Follow this [documentation](<https://learn.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest#az-ad-sp-create-for-rbac()>) to create the expected JSON object.
 - `AOAI_API_KEY` : The API Key to authenticate wit the Azure Open AI instance used in the workflows.
-- `APPLICATION_INSIGHTS_CONNECTION_STRING` : The connection string to connect to Application Insights.

 ## Azure Resources